joshjoll/pet_sitting/README.md

 Cost calculations are managed by the `CostCalculator` service class.
 This class is called from the SittingRequest controller on the #create and #update actions.
 It accepts a SittingRequest object returns the total cost.
 The hourly rates are pulled from the Animal table in the database, and the `base_cost` is hard coded at $20.

+## Testing
+This app uses the following technologies for testing:

+    - Rspec 3.12.0
+    - Rspec-rails 6.0.2
+    - Factorybot
+    - Capybara

+Test coverage includes

+    - Unit tests for the models and the CostCalculator
+    - Feature tests for the Sitting Request From